uwegeercken/evaluator/README.md

 # evaluator

-Library to construct logic to check values using flexible AND and OR conditions and grouping.
+Library to construct logic to check values using flexible conditions and grouping using AND, OR, NOT or NOR.

-Checks can be added to groups, where the checks are connected using an AND or an OR condition.
-Multiple groups can also be connected using an AND or an OR condition.
+Checks can be added to groups, where the checks are connected using also AND, OR, NOT, NOR.
+Multiple groups can also be connected using AND, OR, NOT, NOR.
 This way one can create complex logic easily.

+Groups and their checks are like a unit of tests or filters using the specified connection logic between the checks.
+And by connecting groups to each other the single group logic is combined to a more complex structure.

 The default connector between the checks of a group as well as for the connector between groups is AND.
 Note that the connector between groups defines the connector type to the previous group.
 So if you have three groups where group2 is connected to group1 with